zksecurity/noname/book/src/rfc/rfc-0-generic-parameters.md

 1. Parse the code into AST
 2. Convert the AST into NAST with naming resolution
 3. Convert the NAST into TAST with type metadata collection and type checking
-4. Circuit synthesizing TAST into an arithemtic backend
+4. Circuit synthesizing TAST into an constraint system

 With generic parameters, the current TAST phase can't handle the type checking anymore, because the generic parameters are unknown.
 For example, it can't type check the array with symbolic size without resolving the values for the generic parameters.